gtxaspec/wz_flash-helper/docs/README_setup.md

 -----

 **ℹ️ Notes:**
-- If your camera is Wyze Cam v2 or Wyze Cam Pan v2, you need to update your camera bootloader to with the latest version using [this guide](https://github.com/gtxaspec/wz_mini_hacks/wiki/Setup-&-Installation) first.
+- If your camera is Wyze Cam Pan or Wyze Cam v2, you need to update your camera bootloader to with the latest version using [this guide](https://github.com/gtxaspec/wz_mini_hacks/wiki/Setup-&-Installation) first.